silverwind/droppy/README.md

 - `useSSL`: Whether the server should use HTTPS (SSL).
 - `port`: The listening port.
 For HTTPS, you may want to set it to 443.
-- `readInterval`: The time in milliseconds between full directory scans.
-Reducing it results in a little more responsiveness at the cost of more file I/O.
+- `readInterval`: The minimum interval in milliseconds in which updates to a directory are sent.
+In case a directory gets constantly written to, this helps to keep the amount of updates (and I/O) in check.
 - `mode`: The access mode with which files are created.
 - `httpsKey` and `httpsCert`: The paths to you RSA private key and SSL certificate.
 Only used if `useSSL` is enabled.
 Sample self-signed files are provided.
 - `db` Location of the user database file.